 4. Leave love notes for your spouse or kids in places like a briefcase or clothing drawer.

 5. Bring water, coffee, or hot chocolate to outdoor workers (police officers or crossing guards, for example).

 6. Put your neighbor’s trashcans away for them after pick-up.

 7. Buy a soda or candy bar for the cashier when you’re checking out.

 8. Give a restaurant or coffee gift card to someone (bank cashier, postal worker, homeless person, or random stranger).

 9. Send a silly card to brighten someone’s day.

-10. Call or email someone you haven’t talked to in awhile, just to ask how they are.
+10. Call or email someone you haven’t talked to in a while, just to ask how that person is doing.

 11. Send your spouse a text just to tell him something that you appreciate about him.

 12. Hide a kind note in a library book.